My name is Bert and my call is PA1B.

 Over the years I noticed that the conditions are declining.

 I need 3 dB (2x) or 6 dB (4x) more power for the same run of contest QSO’s than a few years before.

 But the good news is that milliwatting and making QSO’s with more than 1000 Miles per Watt is still possible in EVERY contest.

 Check out here the influence of the conditions on the Lowest Possible Power, in this spectaculair overview of confirmed QSO's per year.

 When I started as a HAM on HF, I built my first transceiver myself.
-The HM7.
+I had great fun with this homebrew CW QRPp transceiver the HM7.